 Inserting concrete into the formwork.

-Pipes or tubes (generally plastic) laid down before wiring begins to protect cables.
+Pipes or tubes (generally plastic) laid down in concrete or in walls before wiring begins, to protect cables.

 All the glass windows and doors.